rh-ei-stp/cloud-native-integration/README.md

 ## **Cloud Native Integration**
 Enterprise software traditionally requires integration capabilities, and a cloud context exposes additional integration use cases.
-An increasing number of organizations aim to deploy software to multiple clusters and clouds, clusters, and need to support workload migrations from traditional environments to cloud environments, **integration becomes a front and center feature** of a Cloud Native enterprise architecture.
+An increasing number of organizations aim to deploy software to multiple clusters and clouds, and need to support workload migrations from traditional environments to cloud environments, **integration becomes a front and center feature** of a Cloud Native enterprise architecture.

 Here we explain why a container platform is the *Cloud Native* run time of choice for **Cloud Native Integration**: [Integration and the Container Platform](cloud-native-container-platform.md)